Overhead aerial of a monohull sail yacht on deep blue water, mast and foredeck seen from directly above

 Most US states do not require sailboat insurance by law.
 Marinas, lenders, sailing clubs, regattas and charter programs almost always require proof of liability cover, so in practice most owners carry it anyway.

 World Yacht Insurance is an introducer, not the underwriter, and it is not FCA-regulated.
 We don't carry the risk or write the policy.
-Cover is arranged and placed at Lloyd's of London by London Marine Insurance Services Ltd, a Lloyd's-accredited broker; FCA firm reference 308599 belongs to LMIS.
+Cover is arranged and placed in the London market by London Marine Insurance Services Ltd, a Lloyd's-accredited broker; FCA firm reference 308599 belongs to LMIS.
 Read the full chain on how it works.

 1. 1